Contact Van Dora Williams, Broadcast Media Production Program Director

 Vermont Community Access Media (VCAM) is another resource for Champlain students based in the South End of Burlington.
 VCAM provides free access to many film and photography tools, as well as editing and post-production software.
 Work spaces include a 500-square-foot, three-camera HD broadcast and production room with cameras, lighting grids, microphones, audio mixers, and backdrop elements.

 The Regional Educational Television Network (RETN) is a television channel on Burlington Telecom and Comcast (Channel 16) with space on Flynn Street in Burlington.
 RETN provides a place for students to submit their videos, and also gives internship and volunteering opportunities.

 *In order to rent higher-level equipment, students may have to take specific courses.
-Some courses may have an entrance fee.
+Some courses may have a fee.

 Vermont PBS provides opportunities for students to air work through Vermont PBS's broadcast and web streaming platforms.